liballeg/allegro5/README_releasing.txt

         ./misc/create_release_archives.sh 5.2.2.0

+10. At this point you could do some additional checks (like making binaries).

-9. Upload the source archives to github.
+11. Upload the source archives to github.
 Go to the releases tab, and make a new release with the tag you just created.

-10. Build the docs, including the pdf.
+12. Build the docs, including the pdf.
 Add these to the website via the liballeg.github.io repository.

-11. Make an announcement on the website.
+13. Make an announcement on the website.
 This involves making a news item, changing the download area and copy-pasting the change list.

-12. Make an announcement on allegro.cc.
+14. Make an announcement on Discord.
 You're done!